eigerco/polka-storage/docs/src/pallets/storage-provider.md

 ### `register_storage_provider`

-Storage Provider registration is the first extrinsic that any storage provider should call.
+Storage Provider registration is the first extrinsic that any storage provider has to call, without being registered, the other extrinsics will return an error.

 <div class="warning">